GoesToEleven/golang-web-dev/043_docker/04_build-image/README.md

 # Build an image

-1. Create a dockerfile
+1. Create a Dockerfile
-1. Build an image from the dockerfile
+1. Build an image from the Dockerfile

-# Create dockerfile
+# Create Dockerfile

 ## Create a directory